Search-icon

 To apply Hick’s Law, you should first put yourself in the position of your users.
 What goals do they need to accomplish on your website or app?
 Then, you can strategize on how to simplify the steps (and time) it takes to achieve those goals.

-When looking at your own website or app, there’s a few key areas that you can apply Hick’s Law to:
+When looking at your own website or app, there are a few key areas that you can apply Hick’s Law to:

 • Online forms